 - Referral coordination and Referral Resources

 Students who present concerns that may require longer or more intensive treatment, or expertise not available in the Counseling Center, are assisted with a referral to off-campus practitioners who are able to provide such care.
-The Counseling Center provides referral services either after the initial session or as these factors become more apparent during the course of services.
+The Counseling Center provides referral services either after the initial consultation or as these factors become more apparent during the course of services.
 The Counseling Center’s Referral Coordinator can assist students with identifying referral options, assist the student in connecting with the referral, and assist the student in finding additional resources as necessary.

 Some of the issues that are commonly addressed in short-term counseling at the Counseling Center are: